MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Dataset Construction

 \subsection{Risk Level Annotation}

-We annotate each memecoin with a risk-level label based on its performance during DEX trading.
-The annotation method combines a statistical indicator and an ML-based model.
+We annotate each memecoin launch with a risk-level label using a two-layer approach that integrates a statistical label and a manual label, both derived from post-migration data.

-\textbf{Statistical Indicator}: Price movements of memecoins are inherently noisy, as they are influenced not only by insiders’ sell-offs but also by post-migration buying activity from external traders.
-However, when a substantial price drop occurs shortly after migration, it is more likely to be driven by insiders unwinding their low-cost inventory rather than by longer-term market dynamics.
-Therefore, we define the \texttt{min\_price\_ratio} as the minimum token price observed within $y$ minutes after migration, normalized by the migration price.
-The choice of the time window $y$ reflects a trade-off.
-If $y$ is too small, insiders may not yet have completed their sell-offs.
-If $y$ is too large, price declines may increasingly reflect the natural decay of speculative attention and trading interest in memecoins, making it difficult to isolate insider-driven effects.
-Through empirical analysis on real-world data, we find that $y = 20$ minutes provides a reasonable balance between these two effects.
-As shown in Table~\ref{tab:min_ratio_bins}, more than 73\% of memecoins experience a price drop to below 40\% of their migration price within the window.
+\textbf{Statistical label}: Post-migration price movements reflect a tug-of-war between insider sell-offs and external buying pressure.
+However, a substantial price drop shortly after migration is most likely attributable to insiders unwinding their low-cost inventory rather than to organic market dynamics.
+Based on this intuition, we define \texttt{min\_price\_ratio} as the minimum token price observed within $y$ minutes after migration, normalized by the migration price.
+The choice of $y$ reflects a trade-off: too small a window risks missing insider sell-offs that are still in progress, while too large a window allows the natural decay of speculative attention to dominate the signal.
+Empirically, we find that $y = 20$ minutes provides a reasonable balance: as shown in Table~\ref{tab:min_ratio_bins}, about 73\% of memecoins drop below 40\% of their migration price within this window.

-\textbf{ML-based Manipulation Detector}: The statistical indicator fails to capture a common class of manipulative schemes in which a manipulator holds a large fraction of the supply and actively manages the price so that $min\_price\_ratio$ remains high.
-Specifically, a memecoin is labeled as manipulated if its post-migration price-volume trajectory exhibits recurring, structured sell-buy cycles.
-Figure~\ref{fig:manipulation_example}(b) illustrates a typical pattern: when normal buyers purchase tokens, the manipulator sells tokens to push the price downward.
-Then, once those buyers begin selling at a loss, the manipulator buys tokens to drive the price back up.
-Figure~\ref{fig:manipulation_example}(c) further shows that such manipulation can remain for a long period.
-In contrast, normal market activity is usually driven by diverse participants and exhibits less synchronized price reversals, as shown in Figure~\ref{fig:manipulation_example}(a).

-Fortunately, this type of manipulation is identifiable by humans, as it is typically carried out by bots with pre-programmed trading patterns.
-We adopt an ML model for manipulation detection: First, based on the above trajectory-level evidence, we manually annotate 1,555 memecoins, including 599 manipulated and 956 non-manipulated cases.
-We release the labeled manipulation dataset to facilitate future research.
-Second, we split the dataset with 70\% training set and 30\% testing set, and train a Temporal Convolutional Network (TCN) for binary classification\footnote{The hyper-parameters of TCN model can be found at Appendix A (Table~\ref{tab:tcn_parameter})}.
-After training, the model outputs a prediction score $s \in [0,1]$ for each time-series input as the probability of manipulative schemes.
-We report the evaluation results on the testing set in Table~\ref{tab:manipulate_result}.
-The model reaches a strong performance, reaching approximately 90\% accuracy with a prediction threshold of 0.5, suggesting that it provides a reliable signal for real-world applications.